HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 ### Track voice region

-The voice client is disconnected when it's channel's voice region changes.
-To avoid this, you might wanna check whether indeed that was the case.
+The voice client is disconnected when its channel voice region changes.
+To avoid this, you might want to check whether the client got disconnected indeed because ofg region change or just normal disconnect.

-To get a channel's voice region, you might want to do `channel.region`.
-If the channel has no voice region, you can default to it's guild's.
+To get the channel voice region you can use `channel.region`.
+If the channel does not have voice region you can set it to guild default.

 ```py
 region = channel.region